 Even in case where a vehicle has been damaged, though, things are not always cut and dry.
 For example, there may be certain instances in which an insurer pays out a policy as a matter of expedience rather than as a matter of mathematics.
 Even if this isn’t the case, the ‘cost of repairs’ as determined by an insurer may be much higher than what’s actually needed.

-Given all of the uncertainty, as outlined above, one can see how salvage cars aren’t what they might appear at first blush.
+Given all of the uncertainty, as outlined above, one can see how salvage car or truck aren’t what they might appear at first blush.
 Provided one is able to source a salvage car that’s in reasonable condition, the potential for savings is quite extreme!

 Where You Can Buy a Salvage Car